Skip to main content

 Branch Level Settings

-• Navigate to your Profile Icon, then Administration and select Organization.
+• Navigate to your Profile Icon, then Administration.

 • Choose the Branches tab, and select the branch you would like to use Time-Based Scheduling.

-• On the branch details screen, locate the Time-Reporting section, and check the Time-Based Scheduling checkbox.
+• On the branch details screen, scroll to the Time-Reporting section, and check the Time-Based Scheduling checkbox.

 • Click Save.

-Once the branch settings are made, you can proceed with Route and Working Hours set up in the Scheduling module.
+Once the branch settings are made, you can proceed with route and hour set up in the Scheduling module.

 Route Settings